marschall-lab/gaftools/docs/guide.rst

 .. image:: _static/no_tags.png
     :width: 600

+Note: The :code:`order_gfa` subcommand does not change the name of the nodes and only adds the BO and NO tags as additional information.

 Usage
 -----
 The :code:`order_gfa` subcommand takes an rGFA as an obligatory input to order.
-Optionally, the user can specify 1 or more chromosome to be sorted, which are given after :code:`--chromosome_order`, and the chromosome name(s) should match the SN tags in the rGFA.
+Optionally, the user can specify the order/subset of the chromosomes in the output GFA using the :code:`--chromosome-order` option.
+By default, the chromosomes are ordered in a lexicographic order of the component names.
 With the :code:`--by-chrom` flag, all the chromosomal graphs are output separately.
 Users can also specify an output directory.